If you can stop spending money unnecessarily, you will quite obviously have more money left over each month.

 Unless you happen to be fabulously wealthy, spending more money than you need to is simply folly.
 Okay, it may well be that you don’t have any needs to fulfil other than satisfying your aspired standard of living.
 But if you spend less, you can save more, and that is important.

 One of the best tips about how to begin saving (after stopping spending money unnecessarily), is to pay yourself.
 What we mean by this is to set aside a particular sum every month (say, 10% of your monthly wage) and put this into some sort of savings vehicle.
+Utilize a simple monthly budget template to help you plan how to spend the rest of your money for the year.

 Set up a direct debit to your savings account